 Katherine G. Moore is a movement and teaching artist whose work spans theaters, outdoor environments, galleries, and community spaces.
-Katherine’s work as a performer and choreographer has appeared in venues throughout the US, with recent performance and improvisation experiments exploring environmental and place-based embodiment.
-As an educator and community arts facilitator, her teaching centers movement experience as a catalyst for individual empowerment and collective well-being.
-After many years of moving and making in New York City, she earned an MFA in Dance from the Ohio State University.
-She also has BA in Dance from Hope College, and she is a 200-hour certified Yoga teacher through the Perri Institute for Mind and Body.
-Katherine joined the faculty at University of Southern Mississippi in the fall of 2019.
+Her work as a performer and choreographer has appeared in venues throughout the US, with recent performance and improvisation experiments exploring environmental and place-based embodiment.
+Through her work as an educator and community arts facilitator, she centers movement experience as a catalyst for individual empowerment and collective well-being.

 As a movement-based artist, my artistic practice is rooted in physical investigation that attends to the body's deep responsiveness to both material and imaginary states and environments.
 Drawn towards improvisational modes of working, my work frequently honors the instinctual, the affective, and the often ineffable quality of embodied experience.